 Day 1 Afternoon: Sagrada Familia

-For a late lunch, head to Tapas 24, a popular spot for inventive tapas.
-Then, it’s time to visit Gaudi’s wildly creative masterpiece, Sagrada Familia.
+In the late afternoon, it’s time to visit Gaudi’s wildly creative masterpiece, Sagrada Familia.

 Sagrada Familia is the undisputed crown jewel of Barcelona.
 Despite being under continuous construction, Sagrada Familia is a place of superlatives both inside and out.